mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 <br>
 1. Download Cinnamenu was here at time of writing: https://cinnamon-spices.linuxmint.com/applets/view/322<br>
+2. Copy the Cinnamenu#json files into /usr/share/cinnamon/applets/Cinnamenu@json/
-2. xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page.<br>
+3. xautomation allows for ESC key emulation when if using EXPO applet to create workspaces ( ctrl + up ) when the count goes above 4, a dconf write to number of workspaces 4 is made, and ESC key triggered to close page.<br>
-3. jsonlint checks the integrity of json files.<br>
+4. jsonlint checks the integrity of json files.<br>
-4. libgtk-3-bin provides gtk-launch for launching .desktop files from a terminal.<br>
+5. libgtk-3-bin provides gtk-launch for launching .desktop files from a terminal.<br>
-5. So do this: apt install xautomation jsonlint libgtk-3-bin
+6. So do this: apt install xautomation jsonlint libgtk-3-bin
 <br>
 <br>
 <br>